michelesantacatterina/mywebsite-hugo/content/home/about.md

   course = "BSc in Statistics and Computer Science" institution = "University of Padua" year = 2009

 +++

 # Biography

 I am a PhD candidate at the Unit of Biostatistics, Karolinska Institutet.
-My research focuses on the development and applications of stastitical methods for optimal decision making using experimental and observational data.
+My research focuses on the development and applications of statistical methods for optimal decision making using experimental and observational data.
 From September 2018, I will join the Cornell TRIPODS Center for Data Science for Improved Decision Making as a Postdoc.